Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Proofs of lemmas

-The same argument as in (4) now yields the desired result.
-The only modification is that the square root causes the right-hand side in \eqref{eq:lemma6intermediate44} to be $C_1^{1/2} \exp(-x/4)$, which ultimately leads to $2^j$ being replaced by $4^j$ in \eqref{eq:finalexpression}, and the constant $C_2$ being different. \item We begin by writing for any $x>0$, by Cauchy-Schwarz,
+The same argument as in part (4) above now yields the desired result.
+The only modification is that we take $\theta=4$ instead of $\theta=2$ in the calculations due to the square root. \item We begin by writing for any $x>0$, by Cauchy-Schwarz,

-and the same argument as in (5) yields the desired result, the only difference being that we appeal to the result of (3) instead of (2). \qedhere \end{enumerate} \end{proof}
+and the same argument as in part (5) yields the desired result, the only difference being that we appeal to the result of part (3) instead of part (2). \qedhere \end{enumerate} \end{proof}